KathiSa/climateindoorsimulation/APIuse.md

 ## Simulation Series

 A simulation series will run mulitple simulation with the same idf, epw  and csv file but the room parameters can be adjusted.
 Here is an example on how to create a series.

 Information: a series will take some time depending on the variations!
-Uploads of file, createa simulation etc. will all take more time than a single simulation!
+Upload of files, create a simulation etc. will all take more time than a single simulation!

 ```
 params = {